 Startups typically plan their routes manually because they think it saves money, but this is a common misconception.
 Your route may be optimized at the start of the day, but it can't account for roadblocks, weather conditions, and traffic, so it'll eventually fall apart as the day goes on.

 With route optimization software, all your driver has to do is input a list of addresses and follow the designated route.
-If anything changes, the software will recalculate the route in real-time.
-With this software, you’ll be able to deliver more packages to more people in less time.
+If anything changes, the software will recalculate the way in real-time.
+With this software, you can deliver more packages to more people in less time.

 4. Keep a Close Eye on Vehicle Maintenance

-Your vehicles help get your packages from point A to point B, so it’s essential that your drivers are taking good care of their trucks.
-Whether the driver is using their own trucks or borrowing them for use as a company employee, all drivers need to keep their trucks clean at all times.
+Your vehicles help get your packages from point A to point B, so your drivers must take good care of their trucks.
+Whether the driver is using their trucks or borrowing them as a company employee, all drivers must always keep their trucks clean.

 Drivers also need to follow the rules of the road and drive safely.
 If customers see aggressive driving maneuvers, they may worry about the condition of their package.
 Once again, you can use tech to track whether your drivers are speeding because they're making late deliveries.